What Happens When you Mix Lortab and Alcohol?

 Lortab is a prescription medication made up of acetaminophen (an ingredient found in Tylenol) and hydrocodone (an opioid painkiller).
-While it is only available with a doctor’s script, some use it to experience a euphoric feeling brought on by the active ingredients.
-It is typically used to manage pain and five or 10 milligram tablets can be taken every four to six hours, as instructed by a doctor.
+While it is only available with a doctor’s prescription, some use it to experience a euphoric feeling brought on by the active ingredients.
+It is typically used to manage pain and five or 10-milligram tablets can be taken every four to six hours, as instructed by a doctor.
 However, when taken in increased doses alongside alcohol, Lortab can become deadly.

 What are the Side Effects of Lortab and Alcohol?

 Because alcohol is so ubiquitous in American culture, many people incorporate it into their daily routine.
 However, if you are taking Lortab to manage pain, it is best to avoid consuming alcohol as the two together can have negative reactions.
 Some of the side effects of combined Lortab and alcohol use include:

 - Memory loss

 - Loss of consciousness

 - Impaired coordination

 - Weak pulse